crngidlrey/IF25-40305-repo/README.md

 # Sistem/Teknologi Multimedia (IF25-40305)

-This repository contains assignments and projects for Digital Signal Processing Laboratory course, focusing on audio and video signal processing using Python and Jupyter Notebooks.
+This repository contains assignments and projects for Sistem/Teknologi Multimedia course, focusing on audio and video signal processing using Python.

 ## Repository Structure